EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 ## Prepare your workstation

-When working with kubernetes, you should eschew directly logging into the host server via SSH, unless you have to.
+When working with kubernetes, you should resist the urge to directly login into the host server via SSH, unless you have to.
 Instead, we will create all files and do all of the setup, indirectly, from your local laptop, which will be referred to as your workstation. `kubectl` is your local workstation tool to access the remote cluster API.

 You will need: